Presentation

 Likewise, if you finish early, slow down slightly in your final moments or reinforce your conclusion with a brief example or restatement.
 Being flexible shows control.

-Final Thoughts on How Many Words Is a 5 Minute Speech
+Final Thoughts on How Many Words Is a 5-Minute Speech

 A five-minute speech may sound short, but crafting one that’s clear, compelling, and well-paced takes thoughtful preparation.
 While the general range of 625 to 750 words is a solid guideline, the true key lies in understanding your own speaking pace, adjusting for delivery style, and practicing until your timing feels natural.